MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-time-constraints.md

 Field Service can perform custom booking rule validations, called Booking Rules, when creating a booking via the Schedule Board or Schedule Assistant.
 Booking rules are custom JavaScript functions that will be executed prior to the Bookable Resource Booking record being created.
 The JavaScript function can accept a parameter that will contain information for the Bookable Resource Booking record being created and must return a JavaScript object with the required properties.

 In the context of scheduling within time parameters, you can create a Booking Rule that performs custom validation on the date and time fields or even custom date and time fields you create.
 A simple example is to check that a booking starts on a Monday, Wednesday, or Friday, and if not, display an error message to the dispatcher on the schedule board.
+For more details see the topic on [Booking Rules](./set-up-booking-rules.md)

 ### Scheduling lock options